 Collagen supplements are made of hydrolyzed collagen peptides, which when ingested travel throughout the body to support production where needed.* Yes, skin included.

-The research shows that these collagen peptides are able to support skin elasticity and dermal collagen density.*
+The research 14shows that these collagen peptides are able to support skin elasticity and dermal collagen density14.*

 How exactly?
-Well, hydrolyzed collagen peptides have been shown to help promote your body's natural production of collagen and other molecules that make up the skin, like elastin and fibrillin.*
+Well, hydrolyzed collagen peptides have been shown to help promote your body's natural production of collagen15 and other molecules that make up the skin, like elastin and fibrillin.*

 If you're in the market for a supplement, here are our all-time favorite collagen supplements.